The FORCE: Commercial performance

 The Force debuted at number 50 on the US Billboard 200, including number 11 on the Top R&B/Hip-Hop Albums and number 9 on the Independent Albums charts selling 16,000 album-equivalent units.

 Track listing

-All tracks produced by Q-Tip, except for "Black Code Suite" and "Murdergram Deux", additionally produced by their respective guests, and "The Vow", produced by J-S.A.N.D. and Kizzo.
+All tracks produced by Q-Tip, except for "Black Code Suite", additionally produced by Sona Jobarteh, "Murdergram Deux", additionally produced by Eminem, and "The Vow", produced by J-S.A.N.D. and Kizzo.